 Students interested in including industrial experience in their university education should consider participating in the Department's COOP/Internship Program.
-Internships can also lead to credit through the required BIOEN 4200 Research Class, which must be taken once as a core class and a second time for 1 hour of track credit.
-Please see the Undergraduate Coordinator for details.
+Internships can also lead to credit through the required BIOEN 4990 Research Class, or the BIOEN 4995 Class for additional elective credit.
+Note: all students must take BIOEN 4990 as part of the core requirements.
+The BIOEN 4995 is a course for Coop or internship students wishing to receive additional elective credit.